rust-embedded/discovery/src/04-meet-your-hardware/README.md

 front hints to us that this is a part manufactured by [Nordic Semiconductor].
 Looking up the part number on their website we quickly find the [product page].
-There we learn that our chip's main marketing point is that it is a "Bluetooth Low Energy and 2.4 GHz SoC" (SoC being short for System on a Chip), which explains the RF in the product name since RF is short for radio frequency.
+There we learn that our chip's main marketing point is that it is a "Bluetooth Low Energy and 2.4 GHz SoC" (SoC being short for "System on a Chip"), which explains the RF in the product name since RF is short for radio frequency.
-If we search through the documentation of the chip linked on the [product page] for a bit we find the [product specification] which has chapter 10 Ordering Infomration dedicated to explaining the weird chip naming, here we learn that:
+If we search through the documentation of the chip linked on the [product page] for a bit we find the [product specification] which contains chapter 10 "Ordering Information" dedicated to explaining the weird chip naming.
+Here we learn that:

 [QFN48]: https://en.wikipedia.org/wiki/Flat_no-leads_package
 [Nordic Semiconductor]: https://www.nordicsemi.com/